AdiCampan/a3d/README.md

 You can start developing by editing the files inside the **app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).

-## WHAT IS OFFER THIS APP
+##  WHAT DOES THIS APP OFFER?
-This is an App for schedule program of a small enterprise.
-It's easy tu add administrator and workers to control hours of entrance and exits, addresses of work points.
-Also it can be fully controled of many tools that can be in workshop or worker.
+Our application is designed to simplify schedule and resource management for small businesses.
+It provides an intuitive way to add administrators and employees, monitor entry and exit times, and organize worksite locations.

-  Offers posibility to obtain grafics and statistics with work points, workers and hour eploys in a work point.
+With powerful control features, you can manage tools and equipment assigned to workshops or individual workers.
+The app also generates detailed charts and statistics, giving you valuable insights into worksites, workforce activity, and the time invested in each project.